A Sound Strategy for Collectors and Investors

 As history shows, perhaps the best way to invest in rare coins is to do what savvy collectors do: build sets.
 Complete rare coin sets often sell for more than the total value of the individual coins comprising them, and such sets tend to be more liquid than collections of unrelated coins.

 How to Build a Set

 The two most common sets are organized around a coin type or a series.
 A type set includes coins sharing a specific characteristic such as design, designer, or denomination.
 A series set includes each date and mint of a particular coin.
 Sets can also be organized by first or last year a coin was issued, die variety, historical period, mint mark, or year.

 Get Expert Set-Building Assistance

 Blanchard has helped more clients build profitable rare coin sets than any other investment firm.
-Our expert investment specialists and industry-leading numismatists can assist you in:
+Our expert Portfolio Managers and industry-leading numismatists can assist you in:

 - Selecting an area or two of suitable opportunities